 Ms. Sileo began her flute studies at the age of 9 with her stepfather Bruce K. Brown.
 Her principal teachers include Emily Skala of the Baltimore Symphony Orchestra, Toshiko Kohno of the National Symphony Orchestra, Soloist Carol Wincenc and Robert Langevin of the New York Philharmonic, with whom she studied at Juilliard and at summer masterclasses at The Orford Arts Centre in Quebec.

 An avid performer of contemporary music, Sileo was a member of the New Juilliard Ensemble, with whom she performed the works of many of today's leading composers.
-In 2003, American composer David Teie dedicated his Flute Concerto to Ms. Sileo, which she later recorded with members of the National Symphony Orchestra at the Kennedy Center.
 Ms. Sileo was Featured Soloist in 2009 with Washington's Capital Wind Symphony performing contemporary composer Anthony Plog's Flute Concerto.
 In 2015, Ms. Sileo was invited to perform at the Cabrillo Festival of Contemporary Music under Maestra Marin Alsop.

 On February 10th, 2011, The Chinese Embassy invited Ms. Sileo and pianist Bryan Wagorn to perform at their Chinese New Year Celebration in front of the Chinese Ambassador to the United States, Ambassador Zhang Yesui and 250 dignitaries at the Meridian International Center in Washington D.C.
 The performance was broadcast on Chinese Central Television (CCTV-4), Phoenix TV, People's Daily as well as The Ministry of Foreign Affairs of the People's Republic of China who reported "the artist's originality through their way to combine Chinese and Western cultures together."

 In March 2011, Lauren Sileo and Pianist Bryan Wagorn completed a two week tour of China, performing in seven different cities including Taiyuan, Beijing, Tianjin, Shijiazhuang, Hangzhou, Fuzhou and Shanghai.
 The Sileo-Wagorn Duo's highly acclaimed Beijing debut performance was hailed by Dongguan Daily as "...moving with countless shimmering moments" and The Hangzhou Daily called Lauren "an excellent flute player."
-As word spread after their first performance in Beijing, the Duo's final performance at The Shanghai Conservatory of Music's He Luting Concert Hall was sold out.
-In addition to performing, both Sileo and Wagorn taught masterclasses at the Fujian Grand Theatre.
+In addition to performing, Sileo taught masterclasses at the Fujian Grand Theatre.

 In a recent performance with the Annapolis Symphony Orchestra of Stravinsky's Petrushka, The Capital Gazette writes: